chapar-rest/chapar/README.md

 ### Key Features
 * User-Friendly Interface: Chapar prioritizes ease of use, ensuring developers can quickly get started with testing their API endpoints.

-* Protocol Flexibility: Test endpoints with ease, supporting both HTTP and gRPC protocols.
+* Protocol Flexibility: Test endpoints with ease, supporting both Restful and gRPC protocols.
 Fast-Paced Development: Expect regular updates and improvements as Chapar evolves to meet the needs of developers.

 * Efficiency: Conduct tests efficiently without sacrificing accuracy or reliability.